JonathanBoza/tarefas-ebac-Jonathan-Boza/backend/mod33/README.md

 -- List all cars
 SELECT * FROM CARS;

+-- List all accessories
+SELECT * FROM ACESSORIOS;

 -- List all cars with their brand names
 SELECT c.*, b.name as brand_name
 FROM CARS c
 JOIN BRANDS b ON c.brand_id = b.id;

+-- List all cars with their accessories
+SELECT c.model, a.nome as acessorio_nome
+FROM CARS c
+JOIN CAR_ACESSORIO ca ON c.id = ca.car_id
+JOIN ACESSORIOS a ON ca.acessorio_id = a.id;
 ```